flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Some thoughts going on my head
     - I still want to do something about Free Jerry's Brain later this year :)
     - I'd love to define a project of sorts the fellowship could work on async?
+- Miscellaneous news
-    - Mastodon's Terms of Service
+    - Mastodon's Terms of Service update raised a stink in the Fediverse

 ## [[2025-05-XX]]
 - [[Jerry Michalski]] and [[Flancian]] discussed projects :)